-These financial statements have been prepared under the historical cost convention unless otherwise stated.
+These financial statements have been prepared on historical cost convention except as otherwise stated in the respective accounting policies.

 c) Functional and presentation currency

 These financial statements are presented in Pak Rupees which is the Company's functional and presentation currency.
 Amounts presented in financial statements have been rounded off to nearest thousands of Rupees, unless otherwise stated.